 |David always gave away his belongings , so his personal phrase would be: " Now that all that is left of me is love: Give Me Away."|

 This memorial website was created in memory of our loved one, David Dove, 52, born on June 3, 1962 and who died in a horrific housefire on June 6, 2014.
 We will remember him forever.
-We will never forget the kind heart that beat in his chest.
+His dog Baron died in the fire also.
+We will never forget the kind and sharing heart that beat in Dave's chest.

 No one will ever know what his final moments entailed, but his family would give anything to know his passing was swift and that he knows how much he was loved.